Top of page

 CAR-T cell therapy can only be given at approved treatment centres that have the facilities and staff to administer it safely.
 If you are eligible for CAR-T cell therapy, you might have to travel some distance to have it.

-CAR-T cell therapy involves a number of different steps:
+CAR-T cell therapy involves a number of steps:

 Anne Hook from Lymphoma Action talks to Fiona about her experience of CAR-T cell therapy for DLBCL